pha5echange/eng-tools/README.md

 - 'shm' saves log, results and 'nodes' files, and 'shm_plot' file for use by 'shm_H_plotter'.

 - 'shm' calculates the Simple Hybridity Metric (SHM) for nodes and graphs.

-- 'eng_network_wd' calculates 'artist Total' for networks.

-- 'eng_network_wd' renders undirected network AFTER directing to help calculate final characteristics.

-- 'eng_network_wd' removes edges where, in a directed network, the nodes have the same inception date.

 A full manifest can be found at the end of this readme file.